Drug-Free Schools and Communities Act

 Illegal use, possession, manufacture, or distribution of alcohol or controlled substances is subject to disciplinary action.
 UW-Madison will impose disciplinary sanctions on students for violations of UW-Madison’s code of conduct.
 University employees will be subject to disciplinary sanctions, up to and including termination from employment, for violation of these provisions occurring on University property or the work site or during work time.
 In addition to discipline, or in lieu of it, employees may be referred to appropriate counseling or treatment programs.
 Disciplinary sanctions are initiated and imposed in accordance with applicable procedural requirements and work rules, as set forth in Wisconsin statutes, administrative rules, faculty and academic staff policies, and collective bargaining agreements.
 Referral for prosecution under criminal law is also possible.
 Further, violations of s.
 18.09, Wis.
 Adm.
 Code may result in additional penalties as allowed under Ch.
 UWS 18, Wis.
 Adm.
 Code.

-Employees convicted of any criminal drug statute violation occurring in the work place must notify their dean, director or department chair within five days of the conviction if they are employed by the university at the time of the conviction.
+Employees convicted of any criminal drug statute violation occurring in the workplace must notify their dean, director or department chair within five days of the conviction if they are employed by the university at the time of the conviction.

-Health Risks Associated with Use of Illicit Drugs and Alcohol Misuse
+Health Risks Associated with Use of Illicit Drugs and Alcohol

 Alcohol

-From the Centers for Disease Control and Prevention –
+From the Centers for Disease Control and Prevention

 Short-Term Health Risks: